nextml-code/rkale/README.md

 ## Install

-Install lantern in your project using poetry:
+Install rkale in your project using poetry:

 ```bash
 poetry add rkale